vg-json-data/sm-json-data/logicalRequirements.md

 * _minReserveEnergy_: The minimum amount of energy in reserves which will satisfy this requirement (default: 1).
 * _maxReserveEnergy_: The maximum amount of energy in reserves which will satisfy this requirement (default: 400).
 * _environmentalDamage_: The types of environmental damage that are being taken while the refill is occurring.
 The refill recovers 1 energy per frame and damage is taken on every frame of refill.  `environmentalDamage` can be of the forms `heat`, `lava`, and `acid`.
-Each specified type of environment represents a requirement of that "environmentFrames" object where the frame amount is Samus' new energy after the reserve refill has complete.
-Environmental Damage is applied after the refill has complete.
+Each specified type of environment represents a requirement of that "environmentFrames" object where the frame amount is applied to Samus' new energy after the reserve refill has completed.

 __Example:__
 ```json